Prescription Drugs; I-SaveRx; Governor; Reimportation

 (1) State that all Hawaii residents shall be provided access to the I-SaveRx prescription drug program through the Internet and a twenty-four-hour toll-free telephone number and shall be considered program participants;

 (2) Contain specific standards for quality control and safety that are comparable to the standards of the United States;

-(3) Provide that Hawaii, with Illinois, may participate in on-site inspections of participating network pharmacies; Hawaii may independently inspect any pharmacy that is subsequently added to the network of pharmacies, provided that Hawaii shall submit to Illinois written notice of intent to conduct an independent inspection no less than fourteen days prior to the inspection, unless the inspection is an investigation of a complaint;
+(3) Provide that Hawaii, with Illinois, may participate in on-site inspections of participating network pharmacies; Hawaii may independently inspect any pharmacy that is subsequently added to the network of pharmacies; provided that Hawaii shall submit to Illinois written notice of intent to conduct an independent inspection no fewer than fourteen days prior to the inspection, unless the inspection is an investigation of a complaint;